Compliance

 Holding compliance study sessions (training)

-We held 10 compliance study sessions (training) targeting management-level personnel (general managers, managers, section chiefs,etc.) from all Toyobo business sites including headquarters, branches, production centers, and at 37 affiliate companies.
-We also held them face to face in conjunction with remotely as a COVID-19 measure.
-With members of the relevant departments of compliance, QA, and IT acting as lecturers, a total of 1,084 employees participated in these sessions, which covered topics such as management's role in preventing misconduct, preventing harassment, and cyber security.
-We have also created a video of the study sessions (training) edited for general employees, and distributed this to group companies.
+In fiscal 2024, we held 22 compliance study sessions (training) targeting management-level personnel (general managers, managers, section chiefs, etc.) from all Toyobo business sites including headquarters, branches, production centers, and at affiliate companies.
+We also held them remotely to make participation easier.
+With members of the Compliance Department, HR and Labor Department, and IT Department serving as instructors, a total of 1,172 employees participated in these sessions, which covered topics such as general compliance, business and human rights, information security, and legal systems.
+We have also created a video of the study sessions (training) edited for regular employees, and distributed this to group companies.

 Various other trainings

 As part of level-specific and occupation-specific training for managers, new employees, sales staff, and personnel being sent on overseas assignments, compliance education is provided.
-In FY2022, a total of 21 various training sessions were held.
+In fiscal 2024, a total of 40 various training sessions were held.

 Seminar on gift giving and entertaining